shubhamchav/GenAI_GitHub_Copilot_Spaces/sonarqube.md

-# 🔹 Basic SonarQube FAQs
+# Basic SonarQube FAQs

 ## Question: What is SonarQube?

 Answer:
 SonarQube is an open-source platform used for continuous inspection of code quality.
 It detects:

-- Bugs 🐞
+- Bugs
-- Vulnerabilities 🔐
+- Vulnerabilities
-- Code smells 🧹
+- Code smells

 It supports multiple languages like Java, JavaScript, Python, C#, etc.

+Keywords: sonar overview, code quality tool, sonar features

 ---

 ## Question: What is a Code Smell?

 Answer:
-A code smell is a maintainability issue that doesn't break functionality but makes code:
+A code smell is a maintainability issue that does not break functionality but makes code:

 - Hard to read
 - Hard to maintain
 - Error-prone in future

 Example: Duplicate code, long methods.

+Keywords: code smell definition, maintainability issue

 ---